powder-rb/powder/Readme.md

 ### Linking apps in Pow ###

+    powder will attempt to read .powder, which names a default symlink for the current project

     $ powder [-h|help]
     => Display usage information
     # Lists name and brief descriptions of the tasks available